Nidhs01/Carbon-Emission-data/README.md

 The project's code is primarily written in **Jupyter Notebook**, making it accessible and easy to follow the analytical steps.
 ```
+# 🌍 Carbon Emission Data Analysis

+This repository contains curated datasets and tools related to carbon emissions, with a primary focus on **analyzing patterns, visualizing trends, and understanding the impact of different sectors and regions on global carbon output**.
+My work within this repository aims to provide insights crucial for environmental sustainability and informed climate action.

+---

+## 🧭 Project Overview

+This project analyzes global carbon emission trends using machine learning techniques.
+By transforming raw climate data into actionable insights, it supports environmental policy and sustainability efforts.
+Tools used include Python, Jupyter Notebooks, and Random Forest models.
+The analysis uncovers nonlinear relationships, country-specific outliers, and sector-wise emission patterns to inform better decision-making.

+---

+## 🗺️ Pipeline Overview

+Here’s a high-level view of the project workflow: